thecppzoo/zoo/design/AnyContainer.md

 ### Further commentary on strict aliasing

-There is quite a lot of broken code out there because it breaks the strict aliasing, the authors are not even aware they need building with `-fno-strict-aliasing`.
+There is quite a lot of broken code out there because it breaks the strict aliasing, the authors are not even aware they need building with a compilation option like GCC's, Clang's `-fno-strict-aliasing`.
 [This](https://blog.regehr.org/archives/1307)("The Strict Aliasing Situation is Pretty Bad") is a good, concise description of some issues related.
 Related are problems with type punning, using members not the so-called "active" member in an union.

 Personally, I am annoyed by some undefined behavior rules, but not when they lead to more performing code, as strict aliasing.
+I recommend, whenever you are sure your code does not rely on third party strict-aliasing broken code, to never disable strict aliasing.

 Some people may think strict aliasing is more trouble than it is worth, but that's because of a mindset of using values through their addresses.
 A vice.
 Take the complications of strict aliasing as a reason to become appreciative of value semantics.